RinuVishwakarma/TechBlog/README.md

 # TechBlog - Simple Blog Website

 ## Overview
-DevBlogify is a simple and intuitive blogging platform where users can add, edit, share, and filter blogs.
+TechBlog is a simple and intuitive blogging platform where users can add, edit, share, and filter blogs.
 The project is built with a modern tech stack and provides a seamless user experience.

 ## What's New
 - **Notifications Update:** Notifications now appear at the top of the page for improved visibility.